pedalferrous/analytic-script/README.md

       possible optima.
 The best heuristic is to have a displacement between far apart seeds be not more than an order of magnitude larger than `MAX_STEP`.
+    * `THRESHOLD`: Cutoff value at which iteration will halt in a manner analogous to `MAX_STEP`, or the space being exhausted of unvisited cells.
-  * search space is then instantiated to proper size according to stack, and values specified above.
+  * Search space is then instantiated to proper size according to stack, and values specified above.
-  * code propagates either `MAX_STEP` times, or until there are no active cells (if you feel you are running low on active cells too soon, see selectedNeighbors subsection of propagate method).
+  * Code propagates either `MAX_STEP` times, or until there are no active cells (if you feel you are running low on active cells too soon, see `selectedNeighbors` subsection of propagate method).
 Output is list of the best cell per propagation, listing coordinates first and then fitness of said cell.
 Final output give numerical information on traversal of space.

 ### propagate:
-  * this is the workhorse method of the heuristic search algorithm.
+  * Welcome (no please, stay)!
+This is the workhorse method of the heuristic search algorithm.
 All methods called via this method (save `evaluateCells`) will be described in short for now, and given full entries later.
 They will not in standard cases need alteration, serving primarily as helpers.
   * `INPUT`:
     * `currentState`: numpy array containing all information on unvisited (0) cells, visited but inactive (1) cells, and visited active (2) cells.